 1. Big Bear Lake

-Big Bear Lake is rightfully one of the most visited destinations when it comes to finding the snow near Los Angeles.
+Big Bear Lake is rightfully one of the most visited destinations when it comes to finding snow near Los Angeles.
 Nestled in the midst of the San Bernardino National Forest, this mountain resort is your sure place to indulge in some winter activities.
 Be it skiing, snowboarding, sledding, or cross-country skiing, Big Bear accommodates all of these.
 Moreover, with the typical snow precipitation from December through April, you can rest assure to have as many snowy days near Los Angeles as you only wish.
-Only about two-hour drive from one place to another makes winter visit to Big Bear even more appealing.
+Just a two-hour drive from one place to another makes winter visit to Big Bear even more appealing.